andrijdavid/python-debugtoolkit/docs/index.md

 # python-debugtoolkit

-DebugToolkit is a versatile Python package designed for debuging
+DebugToolkit is a versatile Python package designed for debugging

 ## Note